Ufouria: The Saga

 A short, non-looping track, titled "Parallel Hebereke" according to the official soundtrack (Takusan Hebereke).

-There are three unused packed tilemaps at 0xC249 in both ROMs: "FLAG CONDITION" and some hex numbers.
+Tilemaps for the flag editor in the "Forple" prototype exist in the final game.
+The three packed tilemaps at 0xC249 exist in both ROMs albeit unused.
 The font must be loaded into the non-animated background CHR area in order for the strings to display properly.
 The pointer table indexes for the tilemaps are 0, 1, and 2, respectively.
-Unfortunately, these indexes are never used by any part of the game code, meaning whatever debugging function they were associated with no longer exists.

 Found Only In Hebereke